Cuda-Chen/cuda-chen.github.io/_posts/2023-04-02-my-sse2neon-contribution-of-rdtsc.md

 ---

 In this post, I am going to illustrate the path of `_rdtsc` [^1] conversion contribution on sse2neon.
-At first, I will introduct the usage of `_rdtsc`, then talk about the implementation and test case .
+At first, I will introduce the usage of `_rdtsc`, then talk about the implementation and test case .
 The full implementation can be seen in here: https://github.com/DLTcollab/sse2neon/pull/532

 ## What's `_rdtsc`

 The `_rdtsc` is an SSE intrinsic which gets the current timestamp from processor.
-The way which makes it special is that it gets the teimstamp directly from hardware, which is sutiable for measuring precise execution time.
+The way which makes it special is that it gets the timestamp directly from hardware, which is suitable for measuring precise execution time.

 ## Implementations